Humberger Nav

 • References (Optional): You may supply references upon request, or you can let your "references available upon request" accomplish this.

-Example: CV Skill Section
+Example: CV Skill Section:

 • Technical Skills: Skilled with Microsoft Office Suite of applications (Word, Excel, PowerPoint), Adobe Creative Suite (Photoshop, Illustrator), and Python programming language.